-Katie Sholtis is graduating in May 2017 with majors in Accounting and Finance and is a member of the Business Honors Program.
+Katie Sholtis is an incoming MACC student who graduated in May 2017 with undergraduate majors in Accounting and Finance as a member of the Business Honors Program.

 I chose to pursue Accounting and Finance.
 I never considered either major until I took Accounting I and II in my sophomore year.
 Since I did well in these classes, I continued to move forward with the double major.
-I have really enjoyed my accounting classes, but I continue to pursue both majors due to the endless opportunities for work after graduation.
+I have really enjoyed my accounting classes, and pursued both majors due to the endless opportunities for work after graduation.

 Why did you choose the Belk College of Business/UNC Charlotte?